Homepage banner-Huguenots at prayer

 Library facilities (link to separate webpage).
 The Huguenot Library contains valuable collections of printed and archival material on Huguenot history and on family history.
 The collections are currently housed at the National Archives at Kew and may be consulted by appointment only.

 Education and Research.
 The Society supports academic research into Huguenot history and in 2022 launched an annual bursary of £1000 to support and encourage research among students in higher education into Huguenot individuals and communities.
-Information on this bursary and the application procedure can be found on its downloadable information sheet and application form.
+Information on this bursary and the application procedure can be found on its downloadable information sheet .
 The Society also helps to bring notice of the annual award made by the trustees of the French Huguenot Church of London Charitable Trust of a scholarship to a student working for a higher degree on a Huguenot subject.
 For more information click here

 No part of Huguenot Society publications may be reproduced, stored in a retrieval system, or transmitted in any form, or by any means, electronic, mechanical, photocopy, recording, or otherwise, without prior written permission from the Huguenot Society.
 The Society is not responsible for the content of any site linked to this website and disclaims all warranties expressed or implied as to the accuracy, legality, reliability, or validity of any content on any other site.